Area nonprofits help promote mental health awareness

 “You guys know what stress is,” said therapist Patrick Collins from Presbyterian Psychological Services.
 “You probably run partly for the beer but also to be in good health, and that means good mental health.”

 Counselors with Presby Psych are talking with area-run groups about mental health.
 The American Psychological Association called 1,000 people to talk about mental health.
-48% of callers say someone in their home has sought counseling since the pandemic.
+Forty-eight percent of callers say someone in their home has sought counseling since the pandemic.

 Counselors say there is also a disparity among racial groups.
-Fewer people of color are seeking help, and when it comes to men, 65% don’t look for mental health counseling because of the stigma.
+Fewer people of color are seeking help, and when it comes to men, 65 percent don’t look for mental health counseling because of the stigma.

 “The way men have been socialized, for example, is to internalize everything and hold everything in,” said David Roundtree, a therapist in Charlotte.
 “We’re taught to allow bullets to bounce off our chest, go to work, shut it up, come home.”